 Vision - A statement of future intent for an organization.
-The vision of the City of Redmond is: A connected community that enhances livability, sustains the environment and places Redmond as a leader locally, regionally and nationally.
+The vision of the City of Redmond is: A connected community that enhances livability, sustains the environment, and leads locally, regionally, and nationally.
+A connected community that enhances livability, sustains the environment and places Redmond as a leader locally, regionally and nationally.